DaveWM/dave-martin-blog/content/posts/datomic-how-to-update-cardinality-many-attribute.md

 +++
-date = 2019-11-19T00:00:00Z
+date = 2019-11-25T00:00:00Z
-description = "A walkthrough of how to update a cardinality many attribute in Datomic in Clojure" draft = true title = "Datomic how-to: Update Cardinality Many Attribute"
+description = "A walkthrough of how to update a cardinality many attribute in Datomic, using Clojure" draft = true title = "Datomic how-to: Update Cardinality Many Attribute"